 And just like every life, there’s plenty of joy alongside the sorrows of the past.
 “Concerts In My Underwear” is a slyly sardonic love song, both tender and funny, while “Yay!
 Friday” is a universal call to the dancefloor for the pleasures of the weekend, and “I’m Just Country” stands as his proud manifesto.

 “People have these stereotypes of country music and hillbillies,” Goodman observes.
 “All the clichés, but the truth is more complex.
 I know, I’ve lived it.
 I grew up poor in a small town in Kentucky.
 That doesn’t make us backward, though.
 We knew about life, maybe more than city people.
 I’m proud of my home state of Kentucky.
 You need that strand of where you’re from or you don’t have an anchor.
 At its heart, country’s a state of mind, not a location.”

-Goodman is currently in Chicago, starring in Ring of Fire, a musical about Johnny Cash, which has been nominated for six Jeff awards – the equivalent of a Tony in Chicago – and he’s been part of the Million Dollar Quartet Broadway tour.
+Goodman recently starred in Chicago's production of Ring of Fire, a musical about Johnny Cash, which was nominated for six Jeff awards – the equivalent of a Tony in Chicago – and he’s been part of the Million Dollar Quartet Broadway tour.
 So, even in the theater, he’s kept his country roots close.

 He’s always made country music his priority, ever since playing his first professional gig at the age of 15, on Live at Libby’s in Maysville, Kentucky.
 “I’d been writing songs for a couple of years by then,” Goodman recalls, “and this show had hosted quite a few ‘90s stars before they were famous.
 I auditioned on the Friday night, did one song.
 They liked me and I performed on the radio from there the next night.
 I did that show a few more times and I knew my heart was set on country music.
 It was my voice.
 Right out of high school I joined a band and started really learning my craft.”